What are Porcelain Veneers?

 Diagnosis and Treatment Planning

-During this appointment, your dentist will examine the teeth to make sure dental veneers are appropriate.
-An X-ray may also be taken at this time.
+For this appointment, your dentist will examine the teeth to make sure dental veneers are appropriate.
+An X-ray may be taken at this time.
 The dentist will also discuss the corrective abilities and limitations of the procedure, as well as provide the patient an opportunity to take an active role in designing and discussing the restorative veneer process.

-During the second appointment, the teeth receiving the veneers are then lightly buffed to prepare the surface for proper adhesion.
+During the second appointment, the teeth receiving the veneers are lightly buffed to prepare the surface for proper adhesion.
 The tooth is typically reduced by approximately one half of a millimeter.
 An impression is taken of the teeth and sent to the lab for creation of the custom-made veneer.
 A temporary veneer can be placed if the patient is uncomfortable with the appearance of the natural teeth.
 The veneer is usually ready one to two weeks later.

 At the third appointment, the dentist will test the veneers onto the teeth with water or glycerin to determine that they are perfect in fit and color.
 The color of the veneer can still be adjusted at this time by altering the shade of the cement used to adhere it.
 Once the color is finalized, chemicals are applied to the tooth to optimize the bonding.
 Dental cement is then applied between the teeth and veneer.
-Finally, a special light is used to quickly harden the cement.
+Finally, a special light is used to harden the cement.

 Porcelain Veneers Benefits

-- Veneers can be customized to a shade that complements your complexion as well as your personality.
+- Veneers can be customized to a shade that complements your complexion

 - The veneering process is a conservative way to enhance the appearance of a tooth or teeth.
-Minimal reduction is necessary and, in most

 - Changing the shape, color, or proportions of teeth lends beauty to the smile which in turn supports optimal self-confidence.